emilk96/collector/README.md

 ## Important information
 - This setup was tested on a Raspberry Pi 4 running Raspberry Pi OS.
-- Using keyboard listener to gather barcode scanner data sometimes results in a runtime error, because the keyboard listener fails to stop freezing the application.
+- Using keyboard listener to gather barcode scanner data sometimes results in a runtime error when the keyboard listener fails to stop, thus freezing the application.
 Maybe use second thread for keyboard listener that can be stopped from the outside.
 - The stepper motor GPIO python package in `?` was modified to decrease step-size.